 Permit Application Forms

-- This form is to be used for decks, pools, sheds over 200 sq. ft., commercial work, and other interior and exterior construction projects.
+This form is to be used for decks, pools, sheds over 200 square feet, commercial work, and other interior and exterior construction projects.
 When in doubt, please call for clarification.

 Zoning & Permit Requirements

 Not sure what permits and approvals will be required for your particular project?
-We have put together a chart which indicates zoning and permit requirements for many of the activities a homeowner may contemplate undertaking on his/her residence.
-View our zoning & permit requirements table.
+We have put together a chart that indicates zoning and permit requirements for many of the activities a homeowner may contemplate undertaking on his/her residence.
+View our zoning and permit requirements table.

 |Activity||Zoning Approval?||Construction Permit?|